Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Problem Setup

 See Figure~\ref{figure_model} for a schematic of our model in the two settings.

-\begin{remark} Regarding the learnability of the abstention model, if the agent cannot observe the sample from the chosen arm when opting for abstention, then it is equivalent to skipping the time step, rendering the model trivial.
+\begin{remark} We note that if the agent cannot observe the sample from the chosen arm when opting for abstention, then it is equivalent to skipping the time step, rendering the model trivial.
 In other words, the learner gains no information from the time step but incurs an instantaneous regret.
-In line with this model assumption, our model well aligns with that of \citet{neu2020fast}, which explored the role of abstention in the context of online prediction with expert advice. \end{remark}
+In view of this, our model well aligns with that of \citet{neu2020fast}, which explored the role of abstention in the context of online prediction with expert advice. \end{remark}

+\begin{remark}[Graph Feedback] Bandits with graph feedback \citep{liu2018information,alon2017nonstochastic} are a natural extension of the standard multi-armed bandit setting.
+In this framework, each arm is represented as a node in a graph, and pulling one arm reveals not only its own reward but also observations from the neighboring nodes connected to it in the graph.
+Our model bears a conceptual resemblance to bandits with graph feedback: it can be represented as a bipartite graph in which each stochastic arm $a$ is associated with a corresponding abstention arm $Q_a$.
+Pulling a stochastic arm $a$ reveals a reward drawn from arm $a$'s distribution, while choosing the corresponding abstention arm $Q_a$ yields an observation drawn from the reward distribution of the associated stochastic arm as well.

+That said, there is a key structural difference between the two frameworks.
+In bandits with graph feedback, selecting an arm reveals not only the reward of the chosen arm but also observations from its neighboring arms.
+In contrast, in our model, choosing an abstention arm does not provide any information about the abstention arm itself.
+Instead, the mean reward (or regret) of each abstention arm is known to the learner at the beginning of the game. \end{remark}

 \paragraph{Regret minimization.} Our overarching goal is to design and analyze online algorithms $\pi$ that minimize their expected cumulative regrets up to and including the time horizon $T$.\footnote{In certain real-world applications, the time horizon $T$ may be unknown to the agent.
 In fact, all of our proposed methods are inherently \emph{anytime} in nature, as they do not necessitate prior knowledge of the horizon.} The regrets are formally defined for the two distinct settings as follows: